Pokémon Legends: Z-A: Setting

-The game takes place in the Kalos region, which was first introduced in the 2013 video games Pokémon X and Y. The plot takes place during an urban redevelopment project in Lumiose City, which is based on Paris, being undertaken by a company called Quasartico, Inc. Nintendo of America has stated that the game takes place entirely within Lumiose City, where Pokémon coexist with humans in locations known as Wild Zones.
+The game takes place in the Kalos region, which was first introduced in the 2013 video games Pokémon X and Y. The plot takes place five years after those games' events, during an urban redevelopment project in Lumiose City, based on Paris, being undertaken by a company called Quasartico, Inc. The game takes place entirely within Lumiose City, where Pokémon coexist with humans in locations known as Wild Zones.
 During nighttime hours, Battle Zones appear for the Z-A Royale, where trainers wander and can challenge and be challenged by the player to Pokémon battles.
 The player character's goal is to advance from Rank Z to Rank A via promotion battles with certain trainers to have a wish granted.
-During the course of the story, the Legendary Pokémon Zygarde takes an interest in the player character.
-There is also a new, mysterious phenomenon within Lumiose City where wild Pokémon spontaneously Mega Evolve and go berserk.
+During the course of the story, the Legendary Pokémon Zygarde takes an interest in the player character, as they take down Rogue Mega Pokemon, a new, mysterious phenomenon within Lumiose City where wild Pokémon spontaneously Mega Evolve and go berserk.
 One of the player character's goals is to subdue these Rogue Mega Evolved Pokémon in the form of real-time boss battles similar to the Noble Pokémon battles within the prior title, Pokémon Legends: Arceus.